 But what’s the greatest “Star Spangled Banner”?
 There’s much more of a consensus there.

-The setting was Super Bowl XXV in Tampa, soon after the start of the Gulf War in 1991.
-Whitney Houston was called on to sing thenational anthem, with backing by the Florida Orchestra (conducted by Jahja Ling).
+The setting was Super Bowl XXV at Tampa Stadium, soon after the start of the Gulf War in 1991.
+Whitney Houston was called on to sing the national anthem, with backing by the Florida Orchestra (conducted by Jahja Ling).
 She was 27 years old, still at the peak of her popularity and her power as a vocalist, and if she was even the slightest bit nervous, she sure didn’t show it.

 Most Super Bowl performances of the national anthem are forgotten by halftime.
 Houston’s is probably the only one most people still remember, decades later.

 And by the way, the Giants beat the Bills, 20-19.

 New Jersey celebrated its 350th birthday in 2014.
 And in the 350 Jersey Songs series, we marked the occasion by posting 350 songs — one a day, from September 2014 to September 2015 — that have something to do with the state, its musical history, or both.
 To see the entire list, click here.